 12. Side Beach, Side

 The ancient ruins of Side are a must-visit, but the beach is also something you should put on your visit list.
-The waters here are unbelievably clear, and the views, especially at sunset, will make you weep with joy.
+The waters here are unbelievably precise, and the views, especially at sunset, will make you weep with joy.

 13. Cirali Beach, Taurus Mountains

-Cirali Beach is an the perfect place for bird spotters, but it’s also great for history buffs, as you’ll find the Olympos ruins at the far end of the beach.
+Cirali Beach is the perfect place for bird spotters, but it’s also great for history buffs, as you’ll find the Olympos ruins at the far end of the beach.
 The water is clear, as you can imagine, and the shallows are perfect for children to splash and play without any worries.

 14. Kleopatra Beach, Alanya